VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 - It is impossible to calculate quantile over multiple summary metrics, e.g. `sum(go_gc_duration_seconds{quantile="0.75"})`, `avg(go_gc_duration_seconds{quantile="0.75"})` or `max(go_gc_duration_seconds{quantile="0.75"})`
-  won't return the expected 0.75 quantile over `go_gc_duration_seconds` metrics collected from multiple instances of the application.
+  won't return the expected 75th percentile over `go_gc_duration_seconds` metrics collected from multiple instances of the application.
 See [this article](https://latencytipoftheday.blogspot.de/2014/06/latencytipoftheday-you-cant-average.html) for details.

 - It is impossible to calculate quantiles other than the already pre-calculated quantiles.

+- It is impossible to calculate quantiles for measurements collected over arbitrary time range.
+Usually `summary` quantiles are calculated over a fixed time range such as the last 5 minutes.

-Summaries are usually used for tracking the pre-defined quantiles for latency, sizes of elements (batch size, for example) etc.
+Summaries are usually used for tracking the pre-defined percentiles for latency, sizes of elements (batch size, for example) etc.

 ### Instrumenting application with metrics